 The first hotel-branded residence in Australia, it will also feature a members-only Crown Sydney casino, pool and lounge area for residents and tennis courts.
-The hotel opened in January, with two- to five-bedroom residences and a limited number of duplex penthouses set to open in March.
+The hotel opened in December, with two- to five-bedroom residences and a duplex penthouse set to open from March.
 Prices start at A$9.5 million (about HK$57.2 million).

 Another historic renovation, the Four Seasons Hotel and Private Residences New Orleans will transform the former World Trade Centre into the city’s first luxury high-rise condominium, as well as its first hotel-serviced residential building.

 Built in 1968, the 33-storey tower was designed by architect Edward Durell Stone, whose work also includes New York’s Radio City Music Hall and the Museum of Modern Art.
 The US$460 million makeover will deliver 81 condominiums overlooking the Mississippi River, plus penthouses on the building’s top floors, and 341 hotel rooms on the riverfront in downtown New Orleans.
 Benefits for residents will include a private lobby with 24-hour doorman and dedicated concierge, and optional services such as in-residence dining and catering, housekeeping, and valet parking.